 You’ll also find plenty of food trucks in this area and roadside malls selling bikinis and beach essentials.

 A bit further south is Wailea, named after the goddess of canoe builders (Water of Lea).
 Fancy waterside resorts abound here.
-Even if you don’t stay, be sure to stop for sunset cocktails or a meal at the Andaz Maui Wailea Resort or Hilton’s Grand Wailea.
+Even if you don’t stay, be sure to stop for sunset cocktails or a meal at the Andaz Maui Wailea Resort or the Grand Wailea Maui.

 Pros and cons: South Maui is sunny, laid back, and there’s great shopping.
 Plenty of great day tours depart from here.